Permit Expediter or In-House? A Complete Guide

 Key Takeaways

-- Prevent Problems Before They Start: A skilled expediter acts as your project’s first line of defense, reviewing plans to catch code violations and application errors before they’re submitted.
+• Prevent Problems Before They Start: A skilled expediter acts as your project’s first line of defense, reviewing plans to catch code violations and application errors before they’re submitted.
 This proactive approach helps you avoid the common mistakes that lead to costly rejections and delays.

-- Make Permitting a Predictable Part of Your Timeline: Instead of guessing how long approvals will take, an expediter brings efficiency and predictability to the process.
+• Make Permitting a Predictable Part of Your Timeline: Instead of guessing how long approvals will take, an expediter brings efficiency and predictability to the process.
 Their expertise helps you avoid the indefinite waits and surprise costs that come with DIY permitting, keeping your project on schedule.

-- Vet for Local Expertise and Clear Communication: The most effective expediters have a proven track record in your specific city or county and maintain open, consistent communication.
+• Vet for Local Expertise and Clear Communication: The most effective expediters have a proven track record in your specific city or county and maintain open, consistent communication.
 Always ask about their local experience and how they’ll keep you updated to ensure you’re hiring a true partner.

-What Does a Residential Permit Expediter Do?
+So, What Does a Permit Expediter Actually Do?

 Think of a residential permit expediter as your project’s advocate and guide through the maze of local building departments.
 Their main job is to manage the entire permitting process for you, from preparing the application to securing the final approval.
 They use their expertise to make sure your project plans meet all the necessary codes and regulations before they’re even submitted.
 This proactive approach helps prevent the common back-and-forth with city or county officials that can stall a project for weeks or even months.